 Is a list of SEO tools complete without mentioning Google Analytics?
 Of course not!
 Every website should have Google Analytics set up.
 Without it, you can’t track the success of any of the work you’re putting into your SEO.

 Like SEO, Google Analytics can be daunting as it holds so much data and information about your website.
 Our advice is to take it one step at a time.
 The more you start to look and learn about your data, the more you’ll be able to hone your SEO strategy.

 We’d recommend starting with the Acquisition > All Traffic > Channels report which will show you where your website traffic is coming from.
-Once you understand this report, then you can delve into the Conversions, Behaviour and Audience reports.
+Once you understand this report, you can delve into the Conversions, Behaviour, and Audience reports.

 The Google Analytics Academy is a great place to learn more about this essential marketing tool.
 You can also complete the Google Analytics exam to become certified, which looks great on your LinkedIn profile!